phpSSO/oidc-client/README.md

 ## Example 6: Basic client for implicit flow (see https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) ##

 The implicit flow should be considered a legacy flow and not used if authorization code grant can be used.
-Due to its disadvantages and poor security, he implicit flow will be obsoleted with the upcoming OAuth 2.1 standard.
+Due to its disadvantages and poor security, the implicit flow will be obsoleted with the upcoming OAuth 2.1 standard.
 See Example 1 for alternatives.

 ```php
 use JuliusPC\OpenIDConnectClient;